awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 ### Working with the PostgreSQL autovacuum feature<a name="CHAP_BestPractices.PostgreSQL.Autovacuum"></a>

 The autovacuum feature for PostgreSQL databases is a feature that we strongly recommend you use to maintain the health of your PostgreSQL DB instance\.
-Autovacuum automates the execution of the VACUUM and ANALYZE command; using autovacuum is required by PostgreSQL, not imposed by Amazon RDS, and its use is critical to good performance\.
-The feature is enabled by default for all new Amazon RDS PostgreSQL DB instances, and the related configuration parameters are appropriately set by default\.
+Autovacuum automates the execution of the VACUUM and ANALYZE command Using autovacuum is required by PostgreSQL, not imposed by Amazon RDS, and its use is critical to good performance\.
+The feature is enabled by default for all new Amazon RDS for PostgreSQL DB instances, and the related configuration parameters are appropriately set by default\.

 Your database administrator needs to know and understand this maintenance operation\.
 For the PostgreSQL documentation on autovacuum, see [The Autovacuum Daemon](http://www.postgresql.org/docs/current/routine-vacuuming.html#AUTOVACUUM)\.